g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 - The sections are displayed alternately to user according to a logical flow of a game website and the other sections are visibly hidden.
 - A footer is not necessary.

 2. Game Section
 - This is the essence of the website, where user plays the game.
-- Scoreboard displaying current scores of user and computer.
-- Game buttons with user choices (predefined variables introduced in the game rules) to play the game.
 - The user plays against the computer.
 The computer's choice is randomly generated.
+- Scoreboard displaying two fields for the user and the computer
+    - The user's chosen username
+    - current score
+    - the choice each player made, in case the user forgets which buttons was pushed
+- A field for game results announcing the winner of the round and explanation why the choice won referencing the rules.
+- Game buttons with user choices (predefined variables introduced in the game rules) to play the game.
 - The game ends when one player, user or computer, has won 10 rounds, i.e. gained 10 scorepoints.

 3. Game Completion Section